The Singer in the Mask season 3

 The third series of the Israeli version of The Singer in the Mask premiered on Channel 12 on 17 December 2022 and concluded on 18 February 2023.
 The series was won by actress Yael Elkana as "Spider" with singer Adi Bity finishing second as "Fish" and singer Assaf Amdursky finishing third as "Snail".

 Panelists and host

-The show is hosted by the television presenter Ido Rosenblum, with the judging panel comprising the journalist Ofira Asayag, the comedian Shahar Hason, the musical pop duo Static & Ben El Tavori, and the director Tzedi Tzarfati.
+The show is hosted by television presenter Ido Rosenblum, with the judging panel consisting of journalist Ofira Asayag, the comedian Shahar Hason, musical duo Static & Ben El Tavori, and director Tzedi Tzarfati.
 In Episodes 4-5 Niv Raskin (episode 4), Assi Azar and Rotem Sela (episode 5) replaced Rozenblum after he got Covid.

 Guest panelists

 Throughout the third season, various guest judges appeared alongside the original, for one episode.
 In episodes 7-8 Assi Azar (episode 7) an Erez Tal (episode 8) replaced Static after he got Covid.